Applications

 SoracteLite for the treatment of PCa

-SoracteLite TPLA (Transperineal Laser Ablation), a new Focal Laser Ablation method, consists in the percutaneous insertion of optical fibres via transperineal access under MRI-US Fusion Imaging guidance, and the delivery of laser energy for several minutes to heat the tissues until they are completely destroyed with a sufficient safety margin.
+SoracteLite TPLATM (Transperineal Laser Ablation), a new Focal Laser Ablation method, consists in the percutaneous insertion of optical fibres via transperineal access under MRI-US Fusion Imaging guidance, and the delivery of laser energy for several minutes to heat the tissues until they are completely destroyed with a sufficient safety margin.
 The treatment is carried out with the use of needle guiding systems for the positioning of the applicators in the lesion, allowing to treat only the cancerous tissue, thus sparing the remaining healthy prostate.

 With just one SoracteLite session it is possible to obtain the complete ablation of the lesion with sufficient safety margins, allowing the preservation of healthy tissue and the organ’s function.